Enterprise only! RPA Orchestration requires a valid Enterprise license.

 Robotic Process Automation (RPA) orchestration is a use case that leverages capabilities from multiple Camunda product modules.
 It allows for the orchestration of tasks that are automated using RPA technology and unattended bots.
-To start, Camunda BPM actively supports UiPath but more RPA vendors will be supported in future versions.
+To start, Camunda Platform actively supports UiPath but more RPA vendors will be supported in future versions.

 In order to succeed with this getting started guide, we expect that you already know